FirelyTeam/firely-docs-firely-server/features/multiversion.rst

 Configuration
 -------------

 In order to run multiple FHIR versions at the same time, all required binaries need to be loaded upon startup.
-Include every version in your ``PipelineOptions`` within the appsettings as shown in this example for FHIR STU3, R4 and R5:
+Include every version in your ``PipelineOptions`` (both regular and administration) within the appsettings as shown in this example for FHIR STU3, R4 and R5:

 ::